-To apply for licensing, applicants need to submit: Form 1 - the Corporation's Licence Application; Form 5 - the New Licence Application for Licensed Representatives and Responsible Officers for at least two proposed responsible officers; Questionnaire 1 - the General Business Profile and Internal Controls Summary; Questionnaire 2 for VA Trading Platform Operators; the first external assessment report; and the licence application fee.
+To apply for licensing, applicants need to submit: Form 1 - the Corporation's Licence Application; Form 5 - the New Licence Application for Licensed Representatives and Responsible Officers for at least two proposed responsible officers; Questionnaire 1 - the General Business Profile and Internal Controls Summary; Questionnaire 2 for VA Trading Platform Operators; and the licence application fee.
 Application forms, supplements & questionnaires should be submitted to the SFC through WINGS-LIC.